yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### Common limitations

 * Currently, we don't support some aspects of PITR in conjunction with xCluster replication.
-It is being tracked in [issue 10820](https://github.com/yugabyte/yugabyte-db/issues/10820).
+Tracked in [issue 10820](https://github.com/yugabyte/yugabyte-db/issues/10820).

 * TRUNCATE TABLE is a limitation tracked in [issue 7130](https://github.com/yugabyte/yugabyte-db/issues/7130).

 * We don't support DDL restores to a previous point in time using external backups.
 This is being tracked in [issue 8847](https://github.com/yugabyte/yugabyte-db/issues/8847).

-Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
+Overall development for the PITR feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).